veebch/btcticker/README.md

 # Configuration

-The file config.yaml contains a number of options that may be tweaked, including a boolean Trending Mode that will make the ticker display coins that are currently flagged as trending (on coingecko) when set to **true**.
-Update frequency is the refresh time in seconds ~ 300 seems to be the sweet-spot for reliability.
+The file config.yaml contains a number of options that may be tweaked:

 ```
 display: